 Rather than jumping right into the behavior plan — deducting points or withdrawing privileges or suspending — Dr. Rappaport stresses the importance of acknowledging the emotion and trying to identify it.
 “I can see that you are REALLY angry that Andrew took the marker you wanted!” she suggests.
 “If you’re wrong about what the student is upset about, he’s likely to correct you.”

 Acknowledging and naming an emotion helps children move towards expressing it in a more appropriate way.
-Communicating that you “get” him is the necessary first step, she explains, to helping a child learn to express himself in ways that don’t alienate and drive away people who can help him.
+Communicating that you “get” them is the necessary first step, she explains, to helping kids learn to express themselves in ways that don’t alienate and drive away people who can help them.

 Traumatized children often have trouble managing strong emotions.
 As babies and toddlers, children learn to calm and soothe themselves by being calmed and soothed by the adults in their lives, Dr. Howard notes.
 If they haven’t had that experience, because of neglect, “that lack of a soothing, secure attachment system contributes to their chronic dysregulation.”